Document last updated 4/14/2014.

-Mediation is a process that gives the parties the opportunity to resolve issues for their children and themselves rather than have a judge decide for them.
+Mediation is a process that gives the parties the opportunity to resolve issues for their children and themselves rather than to have a judge decide for them.
 When parties design their own solutions to their own problems, they are more likely to be satisfied with the agreement and to follow it.

-Successful mediation often reduces the hostility that may go with a court proceeding.
+Successful mediation often reduces the hostility that may accompany a court proceeding.
 Reduction in conflict between parents is beneficial to both parents and their children.
 Also, a mediated parenting agreement eliminates the need for a trial over issues concerning children, thus avoiding a negative experience that can be emotionally damaging for children.

 Although there may be a fee for mediation, a successful mediation is generally less expensive than a contested trial.
 Successful mediation will often reduce attorney fees and court costs.
 It also may reduce expenses for appraisals, accounting services, expert witnesses and other expenses that are normally part of adversarial court proceedings.